Discover your best options

 The School of the Future is a warm and creative place with demanding academics and a progressive approach to learning.
 Rather than take Regents exams, high school students complete 15- to 20-page research papers which they defend orally.
 By 11th grade, many students are tackling college-level work.

 Kids who thrive here learn to speak up, take the initiative and get involved.
 They often work together in groups and write and read a lot.
-The tone throughout the school is calm and relaxed and there’s a respectful rapport between grownups and students.
+The tone throughout the school is calm and relaxed and there’s a respectful rapport among grownups and students.

-The school does a good job challenging top students while offering support to those who need it.
+The school does a good job challenging all students while also offering extra support to those who need it.
 There are the traditional courses in core subjects such as chemistry and trigonometry, but also offbeat ones like “American Social History and Rebels,” “Dreamers and Freaks” and “Do the Right Thing: Morality in Pop Culture, Literature and Your Life.”
 Advanced Placement and other college-level courses are offered in the upper grades too.

 Teachers linger on topics to give students time to tackle a range of readings and explore answers to questions.
 For instance, in a high school class on democratization, students read and discussed at length an article on immigrant Jewish factory workers at the turn of the 20th-century as part of a broader study on Women’s Suffrage.

 The school is part of the New York Performance Standards Consortium, a group of schools exempt from all Regents exams except for English.
-Eleventh and 12th-graders write papers called “exhibitions” in English, math, history and science on topics of their own choosing.
+Eleventh- and 12th-graders write papers called “exhibitions” in English, math, history and science on topics of their own choosing.
 Some examples include how hundreds of years of white supremacy and Eurocentric standards of beauty impacted the connection between complexion and economic status and how the United States may suffer a similar fate to the Roman Empire, which fell after the decline of its middle class.
 Similarly, 8th-graders pick a topic, such as Greek myths or the Big Bang Theory, and present the information to 6th- and 7th-graders.

 Longtime Principal Stacy Goldstein says conducting sophisticated research and writing extensively on topics of interest is much better preparation than taking standardized tests.
 “It’s a lot more authentic to what they’re going to have to do to in college,” she said.